emptysea/quartztest/content/Artaus/Locations/Districts/Stillmarsh.md

 ### The House of Enduring Grace

 Overseen by: The Hand of Healing
-A revered healer’s sanctuary known across [[Celest|Celest]] for its miraculous recoveries.
+A revered healer’s sanctuary known across [[Celest]] for its miraculous recoveries.
 Its wards are fragrant with herbs and lit by soft divine auras.
 Alchemical brewers, divine medics, and clerics serve both the poor and the powerful.
 A lower wing manages medicine vendors and trains apprentice healers under careful oversight.

 ---